untakenJ/2790_site/README.md

 # VIBING

-This is the code repository for the CS 2790R project `VIBING: Visual INtuition-Based Interaction for Natural Generation from Painters & Srtists` at Harvard University.
+This is the code repository for the CS 2790R project `VIBING: Visual INtuition-Based Interaction for Natural Generation from Painters & Artists` at Harvard University.

 This project is powered by [`Svelte`](https://github.com/sveltejs/svelte).